jessrieger25/bits-and-bytes-nuxt/content/staging/espresso-parmesan-creme-brulee.md

           <li>
             Once baked, carefully remove the dishes from the pan    using a metal spatula or tongs (and on oven mitt for support) and set them on a cooling rack.
 Let the custards cool to room temperature.
 Then loosely cover and refrigerate overnight.
           </li>
+          <li>When ready to serve, top all the custards with about 1.5 teaspoons of parmesan.
+Then cover the parmesan with 2 tsps granulated sugar (or enough to coat the surface).</li>
+          <li>Then use a blow torch to melt the top until it forms a solid layer and is a nice golden brown.
+You can also use the broiler BUT you must watch each custard like a hawk as they burn extremly fast.</li>
+          <li>Serve with a spoonful of the topping mixture on each.</li>
+          <li>Enjoy!</li>
        </div>
     </div>
 </div>